Find the best vantage point for this year's Eid 2021 firework displays in Dubai and Abu Dhabi.

-As with most Eid holidays, fireworks will light up the night sky to mark the occasion and for this year, there will only be one place to see the colourful displays
+As with most Eid holidays, fireworks will light up the UAE's night sky to mark the occasion and for this year.

 Fireworks in Abu Dhabi for Eid Al Adha

-The Yas Marina Eid Al Adha firework displays are also FREE to attend - so you can sit back and watch the dazzling display without paying a Dirham.
+The Yas Island Eid Al Adha firework displays are also FREE to watch and enjoy - so you can sit back and watch the dazzling display without paying a Dirham.

 What is Eid Al Adha?